-The Receiver/ Drier can be mounted under the L/F fender, to the rear, as original (see Picture) using the 2 Drier clamps included.
-The Long #6 Hose from the rear Condenser is attached to the lower Drier Fitting.
-The Upper Drier Fitting will accept the #6 Hose from the Evaporator.
-The Hi-Lo Pressure switch wiring goes from the switch through the "Smugglers Box", where one wire connects to the long blue wire from the Thermostatic Switch on the Plenum inside.
+The Receiver/ Drier can be mounted under the L/F fender, to the rear, as original using the (2) Drier clamps included.
+The Hi-Lo Pressure switch wiring goes from the switch through the "Smugglers Box", where one wire connects to the long blue wire from the Thermostatic Switch.
 The other Hi-lo switch wire will run along with the Large # 10 A/C Hose back to the Compressor.
-Use the enclosed wire and connectors.
+Use the enclosed wire and connectors to connect.